 Fednav’s FALLine team prides itself on its ability to adapt quickly to changing markets and loading infrastructure at various ports and transshipment facilities to deliver a higher standard of cargo liner service.

 SHIPOWNING AND TECHNICAL SERVICES

-Fednav’s Shipowning and Technical Services Department oversees the technical management of Fednav’s owned fleet of close to 60 bulk carriers including its high ice class Arctic fleet, to ensure that all vessels are maintained and operated in line with Fednav’s best-in-class standards in a safe, environmentally friendly, and efficient manner.
+Fednav’s Shipowning and Technical Services Department oversees the technical management of Fednav’s owned fleet of more than 60 bulk carriers including its high ice class Arctic fleet, to ensure that all vessels are maintained and operated in line with Fednav’s best-in-class standards in a safe, environmentally friendly, and efficient manner.

 The team is comprised of engineers, naval architects, and maritime specialists who are responsible for the company’s fleet throughout the lifespan of our ships.
 In close cooperation with Fednav’s ship managers, the team members support the seafarers on board, continuously improve the ship designs, oversee ship newbuilding and vessel maintenance, and manage fleet operating standards and costs.

 The Shipowning and Technical Services Department works closely with Fednav’s Arctic Operations and Projects Department on icebreaker design and engineering, and on project planning and implementation.
 It also renders support and assistance for our chartered-in fleet.

 Fednav’s Arctic Operations and Projects Department is responsible for managing the transportation needs of companies operating in Arctic regions.
 It works in tandem with Enfotec, a specialized division that provides ice charts and imagery, ice condition analyses, and information to assist ships operating in ice-covered waters.
 Enfotec’s involvement in research and development helps Fednav offer unparalleled ice navigation technology such as IceNavTM, a shipboard system that uses satellite images and forecasts of ice conditions.